SmritiGrg/FYP-FoodiesArchive/database/README.md

     - **Mandatory & Optional:**
         - **Mandatory:** name, location and phone number.
     - **Relationship:**
-        - A restaurant has many foods.
+        - Restaurant &harr; Food: A restaurant has many foods.
-        - A restaurant belongs to a location.
+        - Restaurant &harr; Location: A restaurant belongs to a location.
 4. ### Food Category
     - **Properties:**
         - Food category has name.
+        - Each food are assigned to one or many categtories to make it easy for users to browse.
+    - **Uniqueness:**
+        - Each category name should be unique.
     - **Mandatory & Optional:**
         - **Mandatory:** name
     - **Relationship:**
-        -  A food category contains many foods.
+        - Food Category &harr; Food: A food category contains many foods.
 5. ### Food
     - **Properties:**
         - A food has name, description, price, restaurant, rating, comment, like count, image, created_at and location.